The-Captain-William/stored-procedures-and-triggers-psql/README.md

 # What this repo is about
 This repo was for an assignment I had in my Advanced Data Management class at WGU.
 The goal was to create a series of tables for the dvdrental data set: One called summary and one called detailed.
-The detailed table contains a collection of granular datapoints needed for a potential real-world business report, and the summary table contains aggrigates.
+The detailed table contains a collection of granular datapoints needed for a potential real-world business report, and the summary table contains aggregates.

 _detailed_
 ![detailed](/report/images/detailed.JPG)